New Patients – What to Expect

 No Show Policy

 Behavior Health has a new policy that addresses No Show appointments.
-Recently, OBH determined that one out of every four initial appointments is No Show
+This is when an appointment has been schedule but the patient does not show up for the appointment.
+No Shows directly impact the ability of others who need help from securing appointments in a timely manner.
+Recently, OBH determined that one out of every four initial appointments is a No Show.

 Participation in Treatment Contract